College of Forestry

 Oregon State Fire Marshal

 The Oregon State Fire Marshal (OSFM) is responsible for developing a defensible space code applied to properties in the high hazard class within the wildland-urban interface (WUI) across the state.
-Only buildings located inside the WUI and on a high-hazard property will potentially be subject to the defensible space codes.
+Only buildings located inside the WUI and on a high hazard property will potentially be subject to the defensible space codes.
 Defensible space helps protect lives, reduces risk to structures in the event of a wildfire, and creates more resilient homes, people, and communities.

 Image